 As Thomas Jefferson put it in a 1790 letter to the Rev. Charles Clay:

 “The ground of liberty is to be gained by inches, that we must be contented to secure what we can get from time to time, and eternally press forward for what is yet to get.
 It takes time to persuade men to do even what is for their own good.” [emphasis added]

 To be blunt, anyone promising a silver bullet is lying to you.

 Step-by-step.
 Inch-by-inch.
 Brick-by-brick.
 That’s how we build a strong foundation for the Constitution and liberty.

 This report tells the current story of our efforts.

 We like to think of it as a prospectus, of sorts – an “investor’s guide” to our work here the Tenth Amendment Center.

-Our monthly membership program has allowed us to do more than we ever thought possible.
+Our membership program has allowed us to do more than we ever thought possible.
 We’ve seen more nullification bills introduced – and PASSED – in the last few years than at any time in our history.
-With your help, we’re going to build on that in 2018 and the years to come.
+With your help, we’re going to build on that in 2020 and the years to come.

 Will you help us with a membership today?
 It starts at just 2 bucks!